vagarthgaurav/MIDI-visualizer/README.md

 ## 6	Discussion
 SLOW CODE CAN BE OPTIMISED, but otherwise everything is pretty much as expected?
+Software serial should be changed to hardware serial.
 Maybe mention the overall cost here?